 We acknowledge that UMF inherited its campus at the expense of the Abenaki community, after centuries of war, scalp bounty policies, and other tactics designed to extinguish the Abenaki from their own land.
 These events forced most Anmessokkanti to relocate to two Abenaki reservations in Quebec in 1704, called Wôlinak and Odanak.
 Many families descending from the Farmington area remain there today.
 We recognize that the dispossession and expulsion of the Abenaki from their homeland is an ongoing injustice upheld by settler colonialism.
 We pledge to bravely confront this painful reality.

 We acknowledge that the Abenaki people of Odanak and Wôlinak descend from the original care-takers of this area, and maintain a sacred connection with it.
-We pledge to honor them by educating ourselves about their history and current struggles, and accepting our responsibility to correct ongoing injustice.
-We wish to also extend this acknowledgement to the Maliseet, Miꞌkmaq, Penobscot and Passamaquoddy nations who, with the Abenaki, make up the Wabanaki people.
+We pledge to honor them by educating ourselves about their history and current struggles and accepting our responsibility to correct ongoing injustice.
+We wish to also extend this acknowledgment to the Maliseet, Miꞌkmaq, Penobscot and Passamaquoddy nations who, with the Abenaki, make up the Wabanaki people.

 We recognize and affirm the sovereignty of the Native nations in this territory and beyond.
 We recognize that sovereignty means the ability to self-govern, and to govern over one’s homelands.
-We understand that this statement has real implications, and that decolonization is not a metaphor.
+We understand that this statement has real implications and that decolonization is not a metaphor.

 We pledge to continue our collaboration with Wabanaki people to further decolonize spaces and to transform UMF into a place that honors Wabanaki and other Indigenous peoples.
 We acknowledge that this is an ongoing process in which the University of Maine at Farmington promises to partake, in partnership the many Indigenous individuals who have contributed to this important cause.